Neural Network Approach to Portfolio Optimization with Leverage Constraints:a Case Study on High Inflation Investment: Numerical experiments

+{ Once we have obtained the filtered historical high-inflation data series from Section \ref{sec:filtering_regimes}, it becomes necessary to generate training and testing data sets from the original time series data.
+While one common approach is to assume and fit a parametric model to the underlying data, it is important to acknowledge the limitations associated with this choice.

-{However}, the parameter estimation for a parametric model is very difficult \citep{black1993estimating}.
-Even for a simple geometric Brownian motion (GBM) model, estimating the drift rate accurately is error prone and requires the data to cover a long historical period \citep{brigo2008stochastic}.
-More complicated models, such as the double exponential jump-diffusion model we have discussed in detail, introduce more components to the stochastic model and thus require estimation of the extra parameters. {Furthermore, parametric models implicitly introduce many assumptions concerning the true stochastic model for asset prices, which are sometimes debatable.}
+Parametric models have several drawbacks, including the difficulty of accurately estimating their parameters \citep{black1993estimating}.
+Even for a simple geometric Brownian motion (GBM) model, accurately estimating the drift rate can be challenging and prone to errors, requiring a long historical period of data coverage \citep{brigo2008stochastic}.
+More complex models, such as the jump-diffusion model (\ref{model:jump_diffusion}), introduce additional components to the stochastic model, which necessitates the estimation of extra parameters.
+Furthermore, parametric models inherently make assumptions about the true stochastic model for asset prices, which can be subject to debate.

-Acknowledging the above limitations of parametric market data models, we turn to the non-parametric method of bootstrap resampling as a data-generating process for numerical experiments.
-Unlike parametric models, non-parametric models such as bootstrap resampling aim to not make assumptions about the parametric form of the asset price dynamics.
+Acknowledging the above limitations of parametric market data models, we turn to the alternative non-parametric method of bootstrap resampling as a data-generating process for numerical experiments.
+Unlike parametric models, non-parametric models such as bootstrap resampling do not make assumptions about the parametric form of the asset price dynamics.
 Intuitively speaking, the bootstrap resampling method randomly chooses data points from the historical time series data and reassembles them into new paths of time series data.
 The bootstrap was initially proposed as a statistical method for estimating the sampling distribution of statistics \citep{efron1992bootstrap}.
 We use it as a data-generating procedure, as the philosophy behind bootstrap resampling is {consistent with the idea that {\em``history does not repeat, but it rhymes.''}.} The bootstrap resampling provides an empirical distribution, which seems to be the least prejudiced estimate possible of the underlying distribution of the data-generating process.
 We also note that bootstrap resampling is widely adopted by practitioners \citep{alizadeh2007investment,cogneau2013block,dichtl2016timing,scott2017wealth,shahzad2019bitcoin,cavaglia2022multi,simonian2022sharpe} as well as academics \citep{anarkulova2022stocks}.